Profession: United States Founding Father

 - 1773-09-11 Benjamin Franklin writes "There never was a good war or bad peace"

-- 1776-10-26 Benjamin Franklin departed from America for France on a mission to seek French support for the American Revolution.
+- 1776-10-26 Benjamin Franklin departs for France on a mission to seek French support for the American Revolution

 - 1784-01-26 Benjamin Franklin expresses unhappiness over eagle as America's symbol